Viv Richards: Honours

 In 1994, Richards was appointed an Officer of the Order of the British Empire (OBE) for services to cricket.
 In 1999, he was made a Knight Commander of the Order of the Nation (KCN) by his native country Antigua and Barbuda.
 In 2006, he was upgraded to Antigua and Barbuda highest award, Knight of the Order of the National Hero (KNH).

 The Sir Vivian Richards Stadium in North Sound, Antigua, is named in his honour.
 It was built for use in the 2007 Cricket World Cup.
 The ground has hosted three Test matches, as well as a number of One-Day Internationals and T20 Internationals.

-The Richards–Botham Trophy, replacing the Wisden Trophy for winners of West Indies–England Test series, is named in honour of Richards and Sir Ian Botham.
+The Richards–Botham Trophy, replacing the Wisden Trophy for winners of West Indies–England Test series, is named in honour of Richards and Lord Ian Botham.

 In 2022, during the opening ceremony of the forty-third regular meeting of the Conference of Heads of Government of CARICOM, Richards was awarded the Order of the Caribbean Community (OOC), the highest honour that can be conferred upon a Caribbean national.
 The award confers the styling "The Honourable" as well.